 Nick has always been a picky eater.
 This meant that there was not only a lot of food that he wouldn’t eat, but when his egg allergy was at it’s peak there was a lot of food that he also couldn’t eat.
 Lunch was especially a struggle.
 I was able to get him to eat some fruits and vegetables for lunch, but that never seemed to filled him up.

-That was when I first realized that I need to start modifying recipes so he could have more food to eat.
+That was when I first realized that I needed to start modifying recipes so he could have more food to eat.
 Considering lunch was a meal of concern I decided to find a way to modify a bread recipe, and since he was such a big fruit fan I thought he might enjoy having banana bread for lunch.
 Nick ended up loving the egg free banana bread that I made for him, and I ended up making it for him all the time.

 I was so happy with how the egg free banana bread turned out.
 The bread always comes out very moist, it tastes fabulous, and as a bonus it has a good shelf life.
-I would simply store it by just wrapping it in tin foil.
+I would simply store it by just wrapping it in aluminum foil.
 That would help keep it nice and fresh for at least a good week.
 Which was good because that was usually how long it took Nick to eat a loaf up.

 The modification was very easy and did not change the end product.
 In fact you would never be able to tell the difference between the original sour cream banana bread recipe and my egg free one.
 Besides the egg substitution the only real difference between the two recipes is that the egg free banana bread needs to bake for a little more time.